convos-chat/www.convos.chat/doc/config.md

 STDERR.
 Another useful debug variable is `MOJO_IRC_DEBUG` which gives you IRC level debug information.

+### CONVOS_DEFAULT_THEME and CONVOS_DEFAULT_SCHEME

+These two environment variables can be used to set the default theme for the CMS pages and new users.

+Default: CONVOS_DEFAULT_THEME=convos CONVOS_DEFAULT_SCHEME=light

 ### CONVOS_HOME

 This variable is used by